Developer: Compile Publisher: Tengen Release: 1993 Genre: Shooter

 The story in Robo Aleste is not too elaborate but interesting enough to propel the game forward.
 The game does a decent job explaining the presence of massive giant robots in Feudal Japan.
 This is a pretty interesting world all things considered and I like the deeper dive this game provides.
 While there are frequent cutscenes you didn’t come for the plot though.
 You came for the action of which Robo Aleste has it in spades.

 Robo Aleste is a pretty long game at around eleven stages.
 That is both good and bad.
 Some drag on far too long such as the assault on the train line.
 Others are incredibly brief and feel more like an interlude.
-This is a slower paced game than its predecessor but is no less intense.
+This is a slower game than its predecessor but is no less intense.
 Robo Aleste puts up a fight but never crosses into ridiculous territory.
 Although you die in a single hit and your weapon level resets new item drops are always present.
 You can actually shoot enemy bullets although they tend to blend into the background thanks to the color palette.
 The boss battles are a bit inconsistent.
 Some go down in seconds while others like Tetsuo are long battles of attrition.
-That being said I found this to be more accessible than most shooters of the time.
+I found this to be more accessible than most shooters of the time however.

 Where M.U.S.H.A mixed Japanese architecture with sci-fi elements Robo Aleste downplays them.
 There is no shortage of giant mechs but the game never loses sight of the year it takes place.
 I found M.U.S.H.A more visually appealing as it featured plenty of parallax scrolling and better art.
 Most of the levels here are flat and lifeless in comparison.
 There are highlights such as the nighttime raid on Mouri’s fortress but they are few.
 The cutscenes are packed into the latter half and only marred by lame voice acting.
 The soundtrack though is fantastic, hard techno that I listen to even outside of the game.